Dividing Radicals Calculator

 • Wrong: Attempting to divide radicals with different indices directly: √a ÷ ³√b.

-• Correct: Convert to exponential form first: a^(1/2) ÷ b^(1/3), then use exponent rules.
+• Correct: Convert to exponential form first: a^(1/2) ÷ b^(1/3), then use exponent rules or find common index.

 Misconception 2: Negative Radicands